MDAnalysis/UGM2023/hackathon/mdakits/README.md

 ## About MDAKits...

-A MDAKit can be registered in the [MDAKits registry](https://mdakits.mdanalysis.org/mdakits.html) and thus be advertised to the whole MDAnalysis community.
+An MDAKit can be registered in the [MDAKits registry](https://mdakits.mdanalysis.org/mdakits.html) and thus be advertised to the whole MDAnalysis community.
 They will also be continuously tested against the latest released version and the